Galley: Modern Query Optimization for Sparse Tensor Programs: Galley Overview

 \section{Galley Overview}

-In this section, we provide a birds-eye view of Galley and show how an input program is transformed, first to a logical plan then to a physical plan then to an STC program, as illustrated in Fig. ~\ref{fig:overview}.
-The first transformation from input program to logical plan is handled by Galley's logical optimizer, which extends the variable elimination framework to break the program down into a sequence of aggregations.
-The second transformation, from logical plan to physical plan, is performed by Galley's physical optimizer, which determines the loop order, tensor formats, and merge algorithms for each logical query.
-These steps are each represented by a dialect of our query plan language whose grammar is defined in Fig.~\ref{grammar:query_plans}.
-In the following discussion, we use this grammar as a guide and show how our example program, logistic regression, would be transformed through these steps.
+We now provide a high-level view of Galley.
+We show how it transforms an input program to a logical plan then to a physical plan that is executed by an STC, as illustrated in Fig. ~\ref{fig:overview}.
+These steps are each represented by a dialect of our query plan language, whose grammar is defined in Fig.~\ref{grammar:query_plans}.
+In the following discussion, we use this grammar as a guide to show how our example program, i.e., logistic regression, would be transformed through these steps.